 Whether your Amazon experience is easy or hair-pulling, you should know how to use their fulfillment arm, Fulfillment by Amazon (FBA), and how FBA prep services can make your seller journey simpler (and more effective).

-In this article, we’ll talk a little more about what exactly Amazon FBA is, what an FBA prep service looks like, when it’s time to outsource FBA prep, factors to consider in a partner, and questions to ask before you commit.
+In this article, we’ll talk more about what exactly Amazon FBA is, what an FBA prep service looks like, when it’s time to outsource FBA prep, factors to consider in a partner, and questions to ask before you commit.

 FBA stands for “Fulfillment by Amazon” and is Amazon’s fulfillment arm.

-Amazon has more than 100 fulfillment centers in the USA, enabling them to achieve fast delivery speeds all across the nation.
+Amazon has more than 100 fulfillment centers in the US, enabling them to achieve fast delivery speeds all across the nation.
 Amazon merchants like you can tap into that speed by sending SKUs into the FBA network.
 Then, when someone orders your item on Amazon, the FBA network kicks in to get it to your buyer as quickly as possible.

 Here are the benefits of outsourcing Amazon FBA prep, merchant fulfillment, and storage services.

 Amazon has several strict protocols in packaging products.
 First, all your FBA products must have a scannable barcode.
 Aside from the codes, it must have a warning label of the expected size of the product compared to the actual size of the packaging.
 It must have the right size, fragility, and material for packaging.
 It must also pass their three-foot drop test, as well as conform to the quality required of poly bags.

 An FBA prep company can handle all the packing requirements from start to finish.
 Before the product is sent off to Amazon, you’ll be confident your packaging meets the tediously strict Amazon requirements.